Skip to content

 The high pull can be an awesome variation for athletes and beginners that are already using the trap bar in their workout and want a variation that can be biased toward power production.

 Why It’s Great: The trap bar high pull can be an awesome entry-level variation to power-focused pulling variations.
-This exercise is typically easier to learn compared to the barbell clean pull due to the hand position used with the trap bar.
+This exercise is typically easier to learn than the barbell clean pull due to the hand position used with the trap bar.

-If you’re wanting to improve your lower body power and focus on violent hip extension, then programming lighter trap bar high pulls could be a good choice based on your training goals.
+If you want to improve your lower body power and focus on violent hip extension, programming lighter trap bar high pulls could be a good choice based on your training goals.

-How to Use It: When programming trap bar high pulls the name of the game is to move fast.
-You don’t want the weight so heavy on the bar that you lose out on velocity and power production.
+How to Use It: When programming trap bar high pulls, the goal is to move fast.
+The weight on the bar should not be so heavy that you lose velocity and power production.

 Variation 7: High-Handle Trap Bar Deadlift

-What Is It: When you think “trap bar deadlift” you likely naturally think about high-handle trap bar deadlifts.
-This is the deadlift variation in which you’ll use the higher handles and you’ll have less total ROM with them.
+What Is It: When you think of a “trap bar deadlift,” you likely think about high-handle trap bar deadlifts.
+This is the deadlift variation in which you’ll use the higher handles, and you’ll have less total ROM with them.

-This variation is useful for lifters from all walks of life with different goals and is usually one of my favorite variations for beginner lifters that want to expose themselves to heavier pulling.
+This variation is useful for lifters from all walks of life with different goals.
+It is usually one of my favorite variations for beginner lifters who want to expose themselves to heavier pulling.

 Why It’s Great: The high-handle trap bar deadlift has a plethora of benefits.
 For starters, it’s a great trap bar deadlift variation for every skill level as the learning curve with this exercise tends to be really low.

-It’s also a great variation for strength because you can load high-handle trap bar deadlifts pretty heavy and perform them for high volumes compared to traditional barbell deadlifts.
+It’s also a great strength variation because you can load high-handle trap bar deadlifts pretty heavy and perform them for high volumes compared to traditional barbell deadlifts.

 How to Use It: When it comes to programming high-handle trap bar deadlifts, it’s really the dealer’s choice with these, too.
 I typically use them as a primary exercise and build the rest of a workout around them since they’re often used in a higher-stim context.